mermaidpurse/wrapsher/docs/modules-types.md

 you to refer to the type by name.
 It's similar to modules, where the global variable `mycooltype` is of type `type/mycooltype`.

+When you create a type with a map instead of a storage type, it creates a struct implemented internally as a list.
+The map defines the member names and types; these are used to provide getters and setters and other functions to implement the struct.

 ## Optionals, nulls, zero values and exceptions

 There is no such thing as nullity in Wrapsher: all types have a